Afghan Hound Times

 (B A Hyland Afghan Hound Painting)

-UPDATE 7/21/10 we received further information about the Hyland painting from Jess Ruffner-Booth (firstname.lastname@example.org) - According to "British Dogs, Their Points, Selection, And Show Preparation", by W. D. Drury, 1903, the pictured dogs are Muckmul and Mooroo II, imported by Major Mackenzie.
+We received further information about the hounds in the Hyland painting from Jess Ruffner-Booth (email@example.com) - According to "British Dogs, Their Points, Selection, And Show Preparation", by W. D. Drury, 1903, the pictured dogs are Muckmul and Mooroo II, imported by Major Mackenzie.

 Link to publication/reference and The Barukhzy And Allied Eastern Hounds (Thank you Jess for the info and link)